Monday, July 8, 2019

 The lead actor, Himesh Patel, was ideal for the underdog struggling musician who, while enjoying fame, battles with his conscience.
 Kate McKimmon portrays a satirical take on a power-hungry manager, providing extra comedy to the film.
 Though I have never been a fan of Ed Sheeran and his music, he almost steals the show with his willingness to have humour at his expense.

-The musical sequences were gratifying whether you are a Beatles fan from way back or a newbie first exposed to their timeless classics.
+The musical sequences were gratifying whether you are a Beatles fan or a newbie first exposed to their timeless classics.
 The film's subplot contains romantic tension between Jack and his loyal friend and manager, Ellie.
 It results from the question of will-they-or-won't-they end up together?

 It is far from the best movie I've ever seen, but I consider YESTERDAY a decent film.
 If you are a longtime fan of John, George, Paul and Ringo, you'll love it!